-The cumulative distribution functions for the lab practicum scores from the control and solo groups are shown in Figure 2.
+The cumulative distribution functions for the lab practicum scores from the control and solo groups are show in Figure 2.
 Since the combined lab practicum scores for the solo group were not normally distributed, the distributions were compared with a non-parametric K-S two-sample test and found to be statistically different (D=0.30 and p<0.005).
 D is the maximum absolute vertical separation between these distributions.
-A passing grade for the lab practicum was achieved with a score of 60 or greater as indicated by the horizontal lines in Figure 2.
-As can be seen in the figure, 57% of the students in the control group failed the exam as compared to 34% in the solo group.
+A passing grade for the lab practicum was achieved with a score of 60 or greater, and, as indicated by the horizontal lines in Figure 2, 57% of the students in the control group failed the exam as compared to 34% in the solo group.